Azure DNS alias records overview

 Point to a Traffic Manager profile from a DNS A/AAAA/CNAME record set - You can create an A/AAAA or CNAME record set and use alias records to point it to a Traffic Manager profile.
 It's especially useful when you need to route traffic at a zone apex, as traditional CNAME records aren't supported for a zone apex.
 For example, say your Traffic Manager profile is myprofile.trafficmanager.net and your business DNS zone is contoso.com.
 You can create an alias record set of type A/AAAA for contoso.com (the zone apex) and point to myprofile.trafficmanager.net.

-Point to an Azure Content Delivery Network (CDN) endpoint - This is useful when you create static websites using Azure storage and Azure CDN.
+Point to an Azure Content Delivery Network (CDN) endpoint - This alias type is useful when you create static websites using Azure storage and Azure CDN.

 Point to another DNS record set within the same zone - Alias records can reference other record sets of the same type.
 For example, a DNS CNAME record set can be an alias to another CNAME record set.
-This arrangement is useful if you want some record sets to be aliases and some non-aliases.
+This arrangement is useful if you want some but not all record sets to be aliases.

 The following are a few common scenarios for using Alias records.